paltalabs/mercury-client/README.md

 # Mercury Sandbox
 This repository contains a Mercury client developed with Node.js and Axios.
 It demonstrates how to create a subscription by using Axios to send POST requests to the Mercury Service.
 Additionally, it provides examples for executing GraphQL queries to Mercury's GraphQL endpoint.

+A subscription signifies that Mercury will store data selected by the subscriber.
+Consequently, the retrievable data will only encompass events that occur from the moment the subscription is activated.
+Therefore, when opting to monitor a specific smart contract, you should either interact with that contract yourself or wait for another party to invoke some operation on it.
+Data from before the subscription's activation will not be available for review.

 ## Pre-requisites
 You need docker installed.
 It is tested with: `Docker version 24.0.2, build cb74dfc`